Martinez plays down Hazard injury fears

 "I enjoyed his performance.
 He looks fresh, fit and sharp.
 Excellent."

-Romelu Lukaku scored twice and set up another as Belgium extended their unbeaten streak to 19 games.
+Romelu Lukaku scored twice and set up another as Belgium extended its unbeaten streak to 19 games.

 Dries Mertens drew his side level before Lukaku bagged a brace, with the Manchester United striker then setting up substitute Michy Batshuayi to score the fourth.